truenas/documentation/content/TrueCommand/API/deprecated/servers_find_available.md

 | servers | find_available | yes | no | no | 1 | 1.2 |

 #### Description
-**This API call has been removed in version 1.2**
+**This API call has been removed in version 1.2**.

 Ask for a list of all non-associcated servers on the local network which are discoverable via MDNS.

-NOTE: Administrator access only - all others will get a 403/Forbidden error
+NOTE: Administrator access only - all others will get a 403/Forbidden error.

 ### Input Arguments
 * Required: